Famed Hawaii quarterback Colt Brennan dead at age 37

 Brennan led the Warriors to its finest season ever, going 12-0 in the regular season.

-Georgia ended Hawaii’s hopes for an unblemished record, defeating the Warriors 41-10 in the Sugar Bowl.
+In 2008, Georgia ended Hawaii’s hopes for an unblemished record, defeating the Warriors 41-10 in the Sugar Bowl.

 He returned, in part, to pay back to a school and a coach that gave him a second chance, and he had no regrets.